protoblock/protoblock/docs/pos.md

 _Transparent Forging_ idea is that an account will decide to either generate a new block or skip their turn for the benfit of the network.
 This works because accounts are able to predict when a different forger will sign this block at a technically early timestamp. [..][6]

 _Multibranch Forging_ is an alternate approuch - "If you can generate - do it and tell others".
 So every since node will generate a sign every block, and each node will create a local _Blocktree_ a tree of blockchains, and then they will all come to consensus on the stringest chain with the BlockMeasureFunction.
-Blocktree turn N@S problem upside down, where eveyone explicitly works on all forks by design. [..][4]
+Blocktrees turn N@S problem upside down, where eveyone explicitly works on all forks by design. [..][4]

 ### Data Agents
 To solve N@S and grinding issues, NXT and other POS systems use developer checkpoints and/or time delay rules, where your stake can only be used 1000 blocks in the future.
 Other bockchains such as EOS have rules as to how many blocks back a fork can occur.